50ButtonsEach/fliclib-linux-hci/README.md

 Now start the daemon in one terminal by executing `./flicd -f flic.sqlite3`.
 Additional options are listed if you leave out the database argument.

 In another terminal open the simpleclient directory, compile it with make and run with `./simpleclient localhost`.
 You will be shown the available commands.
 Type `startScanWizard` and press enter to scan and add a button.
-Then press your flic button (and make sure it is disconnected to any other devices such as a smartphone) and follow the instructions in the console.
+Then press and hold down your flic button (and make sure it is disconnected to any other devices such as a smartphone) and follow the instructions in the console.
 After your button has been added, enter the command `connect <BDADDR> <id>` where `<BDADDR>` is the address that appeared during scan.
 For `<id>`, put any integer that will be used later to refer to this connection.
 The button should now connect and you will see click events appear.
 Type `disconnect <id>` to later disconnect.

 You can also try out the websocket example.
 Run both the daemon and the websocket proxy.
 Then open up the client html page.